8,99 €

 Autorenporträt

-These journeys inspired Max for publishing photo essays and writing travel stories.
-In addition to travel photography, he also writes short stories in different genres.
-Some of his works have been published in the past decade.
+These journeys have deeply inspired his creative work, leading him to publish photo essays and travel narratives.
+In addition to travel photography, Max writes short stories and novels across various genres, with several of his works released over the past decade.